 Here we have detailed several ways Denver community members and organizations can connect with CCD students and make a difference in the lives of the future workforce of Colorado.
 Because successful partnerships must meet the needs of all parties, CCD offers a variety of opportunities allowing you to choose the approach that is best suited to your interest, availability, and means.

 Review the information below and connect with us by requesting more information and we'll reach out to you!

-Many CCD students benefit from studying in the Academic Support Center, as well as accessing walk-in individual or group tutoring resources.
+Many CCD students benefit from studying in the Excel Knowledge Zones, as well as accessing walk-in individual or group tutoring resources.
 Math and writing center tutors work with students in all levels of mathematics and writing assignments, providing students the opportunity to strengthen their skills and ask questions outside the classroom.
 Similarly, non-native English speaking students benefit from engaging with proficient English speakers in the ESL center to improve their language skills, readying them for college classes.

-Several CCD programs—such as the Urban Male Initiative and Trio Student Support Services—seek to utilize mentors to work with program participants.
-Adults who have successfully completed a postsecondary degree and who bring experience of the workplace help students to create and navigate their plans.
+Several CCD programs — such as the Urban Male Initiative and Trio Student Support Services — seek to utilize mentors to work with program participants.
+Adults who have successfully completed a postsecondary degree and who bring experience from the workplace help students to create and navigate their plans.

 Selection of Scholarship Applicants

 Annually, CCD and the CCD Foundation award hundreds of scholarships to deserving CCD students through a competitive application process.
 Students submit a single application, which includes an essay.
 Dozens of volunteers spend three to five hours online each spring reading and scoring applications to help determine student eligibility for scholarships.